davidemodolo/LLMs_for_Agent_Planning/README.md

 Selecting only the top choice is called “greedy sampling” and actually doesn’t produce language that seems as human, despite being more reliable.

-DeprecationWarning: The `punycode` module is deprecated.
+_DeprecationWarning_: The `punycode` module is deprecated.
 Please use a userland alternative instead. -> IGNORED

+---

-Cannot use batch API (50% discount) since I need to perform everything and I need to check the state of the environment after each action.
+I cannot use batch API (50% discount) since I need to perform everything and I need to check the state of the environment after each action.

-Add prompt caching - not under 1000 tokens prompt, but used when using conversation history.
+Automatic prompt caching - not under 1000 tokens - but when using conversation history it is being used.

-TODO in order:
+OLD TODO:

 - [x] parametrize helping levels
 - [x] use chat history (parametrize)